ajax333221/isepic-chess-ui/README.md

 - Adaptable board size
 - Create, rename and delete boards through the UI
 - Set-up position mode
+- Add prev/next and first/last as callable methods
 - Break down components for customizability
 - Variety of themes and chess-fonts